rtmigo/vien_py/README.md

 </details>

-So I made `vien`.
+So there is the `vien`.
 A tool for a half asleep developer.

 # Install